willemjez/ion-old/README.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a ionx-Qt executable will be built by default.
+Once these are installed, they will be found by configure and a ion-Qt executable will be built by default.

 Notes